I-Code777/CSCI3916_A2/README.md

 # Assignment Two

+## Notice
+This repository is a copy of the template provided for this assignment.
+A few changes have been made to meet the requirements of the assignment, but the majority of the repository remains the same.

 ## Purpose
 The purpose of this assignment is to start working with Node.js and become more familiar with HTTP requests.